Skip to content ↓

 Summative – Year group tests in October, February and May.
 National statutory tests.
 Parents evening every February to discuss progress with parents of all children from Nursery to Year 6.

-Our system explained
+Our system explained:

 • provide visual representations of children’s progress